TrungKientheDA/TrungKientheDA/README.md

 - 👋 Hi, I’m @TrungKientheDA
-- 👀 I’m interested in ...
+- 👀 I’m interested in Analyst, Data.
+Indicator
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Analyst
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kienphn.112@gmail.com
+- Know about my experiences https://www.linkedin.com/in/kienphn

 <!---
 TrungKientheDA/TrungKientheDA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.